-Saver control panel.
+Turn off hard disk sleep Make sure that the hard disk sleep interval is set to Never in the Energy Saver control panel.
 Otherwise, software applications designed to work with your multiprocessor computer may not work properly.
 To set your hard disk sleep interval, do the following:

-- 1) Open the Energy Saver control panel. - 2) If necessary, click Show Details to make the additional options available. - 3) Drag the top and bottom sliders as shown below.
+- 1. Open the Energy Saver control panel. - 2.
+If necessary, click Show Details to make the additional options available. ..TIL28020-Mac\OS\8-About\the\Multiprocessing\Software.pdf 3.
+Drag the top and bottom sliders all the way to the right as shown below.